GOOD LOST CORNERS - places that appeal to me

 “These are my stories, but to the reader, the content will not be that different.
 These could be anyone’s stories.” – SPOT SPOTS – Prologue due to circumstances, 2017 – Artist book, Self-published – Max Kesteloot

-For more than 10 years, Max Kesteloot (1990, Ghent, lives and works in Oostende) captures his observations on photo.
-During walks or travels, his main focus is on his surrounding urban context with often seemingly banal architectural elements.
+For more than 10 years, Max Kesteloot (1990, Ghent, lives and works in Oostende) has been capturing his observations on photo.
+During walks or travels, his main focus is on his surrounding urban context, often including seemingly banal architectural elements.
 His images are devoid of people and only refer indirectly to a potential presence or action.
 Kesteloot’s work seems to be about how we absorb our environment, and how it results in fragmented impressions and associative memories.

-In the exhibition GOOD LOST CORNERS – places that appeal to me, visitors can hear a constant voice that refers to places that have been photographed by the artist and then used as a source for making visual works.
-It is impossible for the viewers to know which text belongs to which work or image, but this is exactly what makes it interesting to explore the work further.
+In the exhibition GOOD LOST CORNERS – places that appeal to me, visitors can hear a constant voice that refers to places that have been photographed by the artist and then used as a source for making new works.
+It is impossible for the viewers to know which text belongs to which image, but this is precisely what makes it interesting to explore the work further.

 Untitled photograph, Ault (FR), 2019 © Max Kesteloot